SoftManiaTech/splunk-system-admin-training/Splunk_Clustered_Environement_Upgrade.md

 ./splunk upgrade-finalize cluster-peers
 ```

-#### at this point, Cluster Master, Search Head CLuster, Deployer, All the Indexers are upgraded to the latest version
+#### At this point, Cluster Master, Search Head CLuster, Deployer, All the Indexers are upgraded to the latest version

 ## Step-17 - Upgrade the forwarders